 IV lines are used for the safe administration of medications and intravenous fluids during the procedure.
 During recovery your pet receives individual attention by trained veterinary nurses.
 Pain medication is administered, and vital signs are monitored until the patient is comfortable, stable and fully awake.
 Finally, prior to discharge, post surgical instructions and a pain management plan will be reviewed and explained to the owner.
 Medications to administer at home are often dispensed.

 Ashfield Cheyne Veterinary Service has a fully stocked pharmacy.
 Our inventory includes a variety of medications commonly dispensed for various illnesses and conditions.
 Many carefully selected supplements, products for tick and flea control, along with prescription diets are on hand and conveniently available at competitive prices.

 Our modern digital x-ray equipment provides us with the highest resolution and therefore the highest quality x-ray images.
 Accurate assessment can be made to help determine and identify even the most subtle changes which affect the heart and lungs, the abdominal organs, and the muscular skeletal system.
 When necessary, x-rays are sent for referral to a team of radiologists.
 Resulting consultations are usually complete the same day.

 We work closely with a network of specialists when necessary.
-Often these specialists visit our facility, and perform examinations and proceedures in our clinic.
-Alternatively, patients are referred to these individuals within a network of neighboring specialty veterinary hospitals.
+Patients may be referred to these individuals within a network of neighboring specialty veterinary hospitals.
 Dr. Marks has worked closely and successfully with these doctors for many years.
 During this time Dr. Marks has developed a strong trust and respect for these doctors and their skills.